EddieFed/free-games-alert/README.md

 # Eddie's Free Games Alert!
 #### A simple mms messenger that will let you know what's free!

+# ** new_contact.py and main.py are useless for now, simply run listener.py if you'd like to try this... **

 One day I realized how many free games I was missing from humble bundle, steam, epic games, etc.
 So I thought I'd whip this up real quick.